You’ve decided to try and go vegan, and that’s awesome.

 Don’t beat yourself up about it.

-I’m typically very anal about reading ingredient lists and trying to be 100% sure about what’s in the food I eat, but I still make mistakes, nearly 2 years later.
+I’m typically very careful about reading ingredient lists and trying to be 100% sure about what’s in the food I eat, but I still make mistakes.

 Most recently, I bought a protein bar online from a brand that I thought only made vegan products.
 Turns out, they make a single non-vegan bar, and that was one of the ones I bought.